How Miniature Motors Power Modern Medicine: From Insulin Pumps to Surgical Robots

 Operating lifetime.
 Medical motors are specified for 10,000+ hours of continuous operation.
 An insulin pump motor that fails after 2,000 hours could leave a patient without insulin delivery.
 The reliability requirement is closer to aerospace than consumer electronics.

-The medical motors market is projected to reach approximately $1.2 billion by 2027, driven by growth in minimally invasive surgery, home-use devices, and the emerging field of surgical microrobots.
-The motors are getting smaller, more precise, and more intelligent.
+The micro motor market overall sits near $49.7 billion in 2025, and healthcare is its fastest-growing segment, driven by minimally invasive surgery, home-use devices, and the emerging field of surgical microrobots.
+Miniature motors in medical equipment keep getting smaller, more precise, and more intelligent.
 The next generation will include MEMS-based microactuators and wirelessly powered implantable systems operating at scales that blur the line between engineering and science fiction.
+(Motor counts and specifications above are sourced from Maxon, the supplier behind the da Vinci system, and Intuitive Surgical’s 2025 figures.)

 Frequently Asked Questions